Back-pass rule: History and impact

 The back-pass rule was introduced in 1992 to discourage time-wasting and unduly defensive play after the 1990 World Cup was widely criticised as excessively dull, rife with back-passing and goalkeepers holding up the ball to waste time.
+Daniel Jeandupeux, then the manager of Ligue 1 team Caen, proposed the rule in December 1990 in a letter to the FIFA technical committee after analysing data from Ligue 1 goalkeepers.
+Six months later, FIFA planned an experiment to be run during the 1991 U17 World Championship to trial it, after which it was formally adopted by IFAB and FIFA in May 1992.
 The last tournament prior to the back-pass rule was UEFA Euro 1992.

 The first games played with the new rule were at the 1992 Summer Olympics.
-Early matches with the new rule resulted in some confusion in defences; indeed in the very first game Italy fell foul of the new rule and the United States were able to score after being awarded an indirect free kick 15 yards from goal.
+Early matches played under the new rule caused some confusion among defenders; in the very first game, Italy fell foul of it, allowing the United States to score from an indirect free kick awarded 15 yards from goal.

 In 1997, the back-pass rule was extended to prevent goalkeepers handling the ball when received directly from a team-mate's throw in.

-A goal scored by Bayern Munich from an indirect free kick, awarded for a back-pass late in a game between them and Hamburg, was decisive in Bayern winning the 2000–01 Bundesliga.
+A goal scored by Bayern Munich from an indirect free kick, awarded for a back-pass late in a game between them and Hamburg, was decisive in Bayern's winning the 2000–01 Bundesliga.

 The back-pass rule is considered one of the most popular and successful rule changes in the modern game.
-As well as preventing dull play, it also required goalkeepers to become more proficient with playing the ball with their feet, and has been cited as the start of the evolution of the playmaking "sweeper-keeper".
+As well as reducing dull play, it also required goalkeepers to become more proficient with playing the ball with their feet, and has been cited as the start of the evolution of the playmaking "sweeper-keeper".